ROCm/rocm-blogs/blogs/artificial-intelligence/ddp-training-pytorch/README.md

     "property=og:locale": "en_US"
 ---

-# Distributed Data Parallel training on AMD GPU with ROCm
+# Distributed Data Parallel Training on AMD GPU with ROCm

 With the increase in complexity and size of machine learning models, the demand for computational resources grows.
 Training on a single GPU can become a bottleneck for deep learning applications, especially with large datasets and models that are slow to train on a single GPU.
 Parallelized training addresses this challenge.
 Out of the various forms of parallelized training, this blog focuses on [Distributed Data Parallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) (DDP), a key feature in PyTorch that accelerates training across multiple GPUs and nodes.